Interval-wise testing procedure for testing functional-on-scalar linear models

 See also

-plot.IWTlm for plotting the results.
-See
+summary.flm() for summarizing the results.

 Examples